captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 We are mortal and born to die.
-But in death, like her, you will find fame For your life and for your death.
+But, like her, in death, you will find fame For your life and for your death.

 ---

 You have gone like a god to your fate.

 ---

 ## ANTIGONE: